sagemath/anything-sage/README.md

  source for
 [sage-shell-mode](https://github.com/stakemori/sage-shell-mode).

-This package is similar to [helm-sage](https://github.com/stakemori/helm-sage).
+This package is an `anything` version of [helm-sage](https://github.com/stakemori/helm-sage).
+If you use Emacs 24 or newer, then it is recommended to use [helm-sage](https://github.com/stakemori/helm-sage).

 # Installation
-You will be able to install `anything-sage` from [MELPA](https://github.com/milkypostman/melpa.git) by package.el (`M-x package-install anything-sage`).
+You can install `anything-sage` from [MELPA](https://github.com/milkypostman/melpa.git) by package.el (`M-x package-install anything-sage`).